The Ecosystem's Feedback Loops

 Two distinct but structurally connected mechanisms extract African technical and operational talent from the scaling venture ecosystem before the Founder Experience Flywheel has turned fast enough to replenish itself.

 The ventures most exposed are those in the scaling phase, where operational management depth is the binding constraint - the very ventures that Loop 3 depends on to generate the experienced founder cohort the next generation needs.
-The Founder Experience Flywheel leaks through offshore incorporation at the capital level and through talent extraction at the human level simultaneously.
+The Founder Experience Flywheel leaks through offshore incorporation at the capital level (Loop 5) and through talent extraction at the human level (Loop 6) simultaneously.
+The two leaks compound.
+A scaled venture that incorporates offshore and loses its operational management to a donor-funded programme is structurally unable to feed the flywheel through either capital or capability transfer.

 Breaking this loop requires two distinct interventions.
-For the multinational dimension: domestically viable equity instruments addressed through Condition 7 (harmonised East African startup legal framework) under Recommendations and structured alumni networks that make scaling experience compound into career value.
+For the multinational dimension: domestically viable equity instruments and structured alumni networks that make scaling experience compound into career value.
 For the donor programme dimension: conditionality requiring that programme staff are genuinely additional to - not drawn from - the pool that scaling ventures compete for.
-Condition 1 (outcome-linked funding) and Condition 4 (structural separation requirements) both partially address this, though neither was designed with the talent extraction mechanism explicitly in mind.

 Where are the leverage points?